Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Comparison to national accounts

-All networks show a negative node-assortativity, telling us that large and well-connected industries tend to trade more with smaller and less connected industries, whereby ``well-connected'' means a high number of links (degree), and ``large'' refers to a high level of output or input.
+All networks show a negative node assortativity, telling us that large and well-connected industries tend to trade more with smaller and less connected industries, whereby ``well-connected'' means a high number of links (degree), and ``large'' refers to a high level of output or input.
 The negative assortativity of the raw networks is an often documented property of IOTs \citep{hotte2023demand}, but not surprising given the high density.
-The assortativity becomes positive if we impose a network truncation of 5\% (see Table \ref{tab:network_stats_2019_threshold_pct_5}), meaning that large industries are more frequently connected to other large sectors.
-This change over truncation thresholds is qualitatively consistent across all IOTs.
+The assortativity becomes positive if we impose a network truncation of 5\% (see Table \ref{app:tab:network_stats_2019_threshold_pct_5}), meaning that large industries are more frequently connected to other large sectors.
+This change in truncation thresholds is qualitatively consistent across all IOTs.

-Wrapping up, the Payment-based IOT proxies and official IOTs are qualitatively consistent by network properties.
-We found qualitative consistent responses in almost all indicators when removing links with a small economic weight, but the lowest sensitivity to truncation for the Payment-based IOT, which may be associated with the SDC.
-At the 5\% truncation level (which is often imposed on IOTs before studying spillovers \citep[see][and references therein]{hotte2023demand}), the aggregate network properties of IOTs from the different data sources are very similar.
+The payment-based IOT proxies and official IOTs are qualitatively consistent by network properties.
+We found consistent responses in almost all indicators when removing links with a small economic weight, but the lowest sensitivity to truncation for the payment-based IOT, likely arising from SDC.
+At the 5\% truncation level (often imposed on IOTs before studying spillovers \citep[see][and references therein]{hotte2023demand}), the aggregate network properties of IOTs from the different data sources are very similar.

 Beyond the impact of the SDC, the quantitative variations and their sensitivity to link removal can be associated with differences in the compilation procedure and data sources.
-The Payment data captures every financial transfer between two businesses using DD or DC, which can produce multiple products and services, leading to an aggregation into multi-product industries.
+The payment data capture every financial transfer between two businesses, which can produce multiple products and services, leading to an aggregation into multi-product industries.
 In contrast, the ONS tables are based on surveys asking businesses to state their major purchases, mostly by product category.
 The assignment of product categories to industries is associated with several steps of harmonisation and balancing.
 The SUTs are the ``rawest'' form, showing which industry used which products as intermediate inputs.
 The SUTs do not reflect whether the products are the inputs to or outputs of primary or non-primary production.
-This explains lower connectivity in the SUTs: including non-primary production implies the imputation of additional links, leading to a higher density of the PxP and IxI networks.
+This explains lower connectivity in the SUTs: including non-primary production implies an imputation of additional links, leading to a higher density of the PxP and IxI networks.